corese4rch/cvurl/README.md

     * **It's so damn easy !**
     Nice, but what about KISS, dude, users just wanna chill they don't wan't to be perplexed by atrocious hardship of caring about all this stuff, man - this what you probably could say.
-And you would reply to you with great confidence: it's easy as pie, relax and just see for yourself:
+And I would reply to you with great confidence: it's easy as pie, relax and just see for yourself:

     ```java